kasulani/etracer/README.md

 ## Caching System

-Tracer includes a smart caching system for AI-powered analysis to reduce API costs and improve performance:
+Tracer includes a caching system for AI-powered analysis to reduce API costs and improve performance:

 - **Cache Location**: A `.tracer_cache` directory in your project's root folder
 - **What's Cached**: AI responses for specific error patterns to avoid redundant API calls